navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 - You can remove the ``data-default`` directory, as it only serves as a template for the ``data`` directory.
 - All posts and comments are saved to the ``data/data.json`` file and in the ``zeroblog.db`` SQLite database.
 The ``data/users/content.json`` file contains the list of identity providers and user permissions.

-When the blog’s content changes, it needs to be signed and published, which can be done by clicking the “Sign and publish” button, as shown below.
+When the blog’s content changes, it needs to be signed and published, which can be done by clicking the **Sign and publish** button, as shown below.

 .. figure:: images/image164.png
 	:width: 800